Reading Time: 5 minutes

 Apart from its impressive population size, ASEAN enjoys favorable demographics.
 The emerging face of ASEAN is young, educated, and entrepreneurial.
 According to the International Monetary Fund (IMF), more than half of the population in ASEAN is under 30 years old, and technology plays a major role in daily living, education, and profession.
 In fact, according to the World Economic Forum (WEF), 31 per cent of ASEAN professionals are either entrepreneurs or work for a startup.

 ASEAN enjoys high digital penetration rates that positively affect e-commerce growth.
 The 2020-2021 Investing in ASEAN report states that ASEAN has “more people coming online than any other region in the world” and predicts e-commerce forecasted growth to hit US$88 billion by 2025.

 A rising middle class also provides a massive boost for ASEAN’s economic takeover.
-By 2030, 65 per cent of the region’s enormous population is projected to be middle class.
+By 2030, this group is projected to represent two-thirds of the overall population.